 Here we have corrected the erroneous step.
 The checker now marks each step as correct, so the whole derivation is correct.

-How to Use the Checker
+How the Checker Works

 You check a derivation by choosing "check" in the checker menu.
 This will start the process of checking.
 The checker will return a mark for each step in the derivation, in the right hand side column.
 The checker may run into different situations when checking the step:

-a) The checker may report that it does not understand the derivation step .
-There could be a syntax error in the step, or you may be using mathematical notation that the checker does not know.
-You then need to rewrite the step.
+Syntax error (red x-mark): The checker does not understand the derivation step .
+There could be a syntax error in the step, a missing declaration, or you may be using mathematical notation that the checker does not know.
+You need to rewrite the step.

-The checker is not able to prove the step because it is incorrect.
+Step is incorrect: The step cannot be proved because it is incorrect.
 You need to fix the error.

 Incomplete information: The checker does not know enough about the underlying mathematics to prove the step.
 Try to add assumptions, facts, or definitions that could make it easier for the checker to prove the step.